nmalkin/surveygizmo-backup/README.md

 Prerequisites
 --------------
-You need Python 3.6+ and the single required Python package, which you can get with `pip install -r requirements.txt`.
+You need Python 3.6+.

+This application manages its dependencies with [Pipenv](https://docs.pipenv.org/).
+Run `pipenv install` to install them.

 Usage
 -----